orbeckst/basicrta/docs/source/tutorial.rst

   python -m basicrta.gibbs --contacts contacts_7.0.pkl --nproc 5

 Next the samples obtained from the Gibbs sampler are processed and clustered. ::
-  python -m basicrta.cluster --contacts contacts_7.0.pkl --nproc 3
+  python -m basicrta.cluster --niter 110000 --nproc 3 --cutoff 7.0 --prot b2ar

+The ``prot`` argument is used to create rectangles in the :math:`tau` vs resid plot that correspond to the TM segments of the protein.

 Contacts
 ========